lokeshbysani/git-github/README.md

 # git-github
-Prcatice for Git and GIthub
+Practice for Git and GIthub